ably77/knative-istio-tutorial/README.md

 # knative-istio-tutorial
-The purpose of this tutorial is to walk through the steps to install knative-serving, istio, and gloo-mesh(?) on Kubernetes.
+The purpose of this tutorial is to walk through the steps to install knative-serving and Istio on Kubernetes.
 This guide will also provide the extra configuration components necessary to walk through the steps on OpenShift as well.

 ## Prerequisites
 - Kubernetes cluster up and authenticated to kubectl